NikhilGharat96/Project-AWS-Infrastructure-with-Terraform-/ReadMe.md

-## 🧑🏽‍💻To Apply This Configuration
+## 🔥👨🏻‍💻To Apply This Configuration
-1. Make one directory in your local with any name.
+1. Make one directory📁 in your local with any name.
 2. Add this all files in that directory.
 3. And then open this dir in VS-Code.
 ## ⛓️‍💥Configure the AWS Account to terminal (powershell)